-After almost 50 years, many still belive that President Kennedy was murdered as the result of a conspiracy.
+After more than 50 years, many still believe that President Kennedy was murdered as the result of a conspiracy.
 This logical conclusion can be reached by approaching the assassination from three directions.
 First, confirming the presence of a second shooter in Dealey Plaza would be proof of a conspiracy in itself.
 However, even if it could be proven that just one person fired all the shots, that in itself would not prove that there was not a conspiracy.
 A lone shooter could have acted alone, or as an agent for others as part of a conspiracy.
 Although we believe that two shooters fired a total of four shots in Dealey Plaza on November 22, 1963, it is not necessary to prove beyond the shadow of doubt exactly how many bullets were fired from exactly which location(s) if the conspiracy can be proven through other means.

 Second, admission of guilt by those involved in the assassination, or by those who were associated with those involved, is strong evidence that there was a conspiracy.
 The Kennedy’s had secretly plotted to assassinate Castro utilizing CIA/Mafia resources along with a group of Cuban exiles.
 Johnny Roselli was the Mafia’s point man for this project, but mob bosses Sam Giancana (Chicago), Carlos Marcello (New Orleans), and Santos Trafficante (Tampa) were also involved.
 However, the secrecy of the plan was compromised when Castro learned of the plot through a Cuban infiltrator, or as Roselli believed, through Santos Trafficante.
 However, Trafficante told a different story to Godfather Joe Bonanno (which he published in his autobiography), indicating that Sam Giancana ordered the hit on Kennedy.
 Regardless, the evidence still indicates that some of the resources assembled to kill Castro were redirected towards President Kennedy via one or more of the local Mafia bosses.